 Being one of the most religious Catholic countries in the world, Malta hosts various parades and celebrations during this time of year, which makes it one of the most interesting destinations to spend Easter and the Holy Week.

-Easter Sunday, although marked by a great religious significance, is dominated by a sweet atmosphere of joy and festivity.
+Easter Sunday, although marked by great religious significance, is dominated by an atmosphere of joy and festivity.
 Family members gather in order to spend some time together, have lunch, drink, have fun, exchange presents, and serve the traditional Easter dinner, usually consisting of lamb with potatoes and vegetables.
 The most popular Maltese Easter sweet is the figolla – a sweet baked pastry filled with almonds.

 Easter is a good opportunity to visit Malta due to its pleasant climate during this period (20 degrees during the day), the fascinating customs, and the rich culture of this tiny, sacred place.

-One of the biggest holidays in the Italian calendar, Easter, or Pasqua, is elaborately celebrated in the Eternal City.
-Although tourists from all over the world, especially the religious ones, crowd to take part in one of the most important events that occur every year in Rome and Vatican during Easter time, spending this holiday in such a remarkable city will definitely be a unique experience.
+The biggest holiday in the Italian calendar, Easter, or Pasqua, is elaborately celebrated in the Eternal City.
+Although tourists from all over the world, especially the religious ones, crowd to take part in one of the most important events that occur every year in Rome and Vatican City during Easter time, spending this holiday in such a remarkable city will definitely be a unique experience.